Tochemey/gokv/README.md

 ## Features

-- Robust APIs to manipulate key/value pairs.
-See: [APIs](#apis)
 - Discovery API to implement custom nodes discovery provider.
 See: [Discovery API](./discovery/provider.go)
 - Comes bundled with some discovery providers that can help you hit the ground running:
     - [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is fully functional
     - [NATS](https://nats.io/) [integration](./discovery/nats) is fully functional
     - [Static](./discovery/static) is fully functional and for demo purpose
     - [DNS](./discovery/dnssd) is fully functional
-- Built-in [client](./cluster/client.go) to interact with the distributed store via the following apis:
+- Built-in [Client](./cluster/client.go) to interact with the distributed store via the following apis:
     - `Put`: create key/value pair that is eventually distributed in the cluster of nodes.
 The `key` is a string and the `value` is a byte array.
     - `Get`: retrieves the value of a given `key` from the cluster of nodes.
     - `Delete`: delete a given `key` from the cluster.
 At the moment the `key` is marked to be `deleted`.
     - `Exists`: check the existence of a given `key` in the cluster.

-## Builtin Discovery Providers
+## Builtin Discovery

 ### NATS